AverageHelper/Gamgee/README.md

 Gamgee responds with "Pong!"

-### `yt`
+### `video`

-Given a YouTube video URL or video ID, Gamgee responds with that video's title and duration.
+Given a YouTube or SoundCloud video link, Gamgee responds with that video's title and duration.

 ### `config`